izdwuut/gog-picker/README.md

 * `Errors` - validation errors that can occur when an user doesn't confront to subreddit rules.
 * `File` - a simple files abstraction.
 Used for operating on a whitelist, blacklist and tracking a list of visited threads.
 * `Args` - app's configuration.
-Provided automatically by running the script from CLI.
+Automatically fetched from settings or provided by running the script from CLI.
 It can be also passed manually using a `from_args` factory method.

 ## Building a `Picker` object